rust-lang/rust-forge/triage-procedure.md

 you can 'bump' the PR by removing and readding the tag (note that removing/readding requires clicking off the tag selection dropdown between the two actions).

-If the PR is blocked on another PR, issue, or some kind of discussion, add a comment clearly identifying what is blocking the PR (something like "This PR appears to be blocked on #12345") and change the state to S-blocked.
-Follow the instruction for S-blocked to determine whether you should also close the PR.
+If the PR is blocked on another PR, issue, or some kind of discussion, add a comment clearly identifying what is blocking the PR (something like "This PR appears to be blocked on #12345") and change the state to `S-blocked`.
+Follow the instruction for `S-blocked` to determine whether you should also close the PR.

 ### [S-waiting-on-review PRs][s-waiting-on-review]